aishabazylzhanova/Final_Project/README.md

    C:\<your>\<path>\<to>\<the>\<folder>\webserver.py
    ```

+In /signup route you provide login and password.
+If they are correct when you will be redirected to the /webpage route.
 In /webpage route you provide name of needed coin.
 When you enter the name of the coin and click the button, you will be automatically redirected to /coin route.
  After that you will see summary of all recorded news about entered coin.